 Caution, Not Bubble Wrap: Protecting Kids in Sports (p.
 1)

-Posted on behalf of The Bell Law Firm, PLLC on Nov 30, 2010 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Nov 30, 2010 in Wrongful Death

 The NFL has stepped up its game, and parents, coaches and doctors are joining in the fight to reduce concussion in players of all sizes and ages, regardless of gender.
 The second most common injury in children's sports, concussions -- especially multiple concussions -- were enough of a risk to West Virginia's young athletes that the Secondary Schools Athletics Commission adopted rule changes even before the NFL.
 Most of the press coverage of sports-related head injuries has focused on boys' sports, even as research has shown that girls could be more likely to be seriously injured than boys.